Mi0Chan/URL-/README.md

 # URL!
-A url fetcher from major search engines.
+A url collector from major search engines.

 Still in development, so there will be bugs.
 If you got any bugs, please tell me in issues.
 Thx BTW.